webplatform/docs/Beginners/the_beginning/index.md

 Find more about the web's history and origins in [[concepts/internet and web/the history of the web|The history of the Web]]

-The main components of the Web are as follows:
+The main components which allow us to access the Web are:

 <ul>
-<li><p>Web servers: This is a computer where web sites are stored, ready for delivery to those who want to look at them.</p></li>
+<li><p>Web servers: The computers on which web sites are stored, ready for delivery to those who want to look at them.</p></li>
-<li><p>Client computers: Such as your laptop, mobile phone or other web-enabled device.
-You can use your web browser to '''request''' a web site from a server, at which point it send a '''response''' back, which includes all the information needed for your web browser to display the web site</p></li>
+<li><p>Client: Any computing device, such as your laptop or mobile phone, that can be used to connect to and draw content from the web.
+Your device uses a web browser to '''request''' a web site from a server, which sends back a '''response''', which includes all the information needed for your web browser to display the web site</p></li>
-<li><p>A web browser: As indicated above, this is a program installed on your computer that accesses and displays web sites for you, allowing you to interact with the Web.</p></li>
+<li><p>Web Browser: A program installed on a Client allowing it to access and display web sites, thereby allowing you to interact with the Web.</p></li>
-<li><p>A means of networking computers together: these are generally referred to as '''networking protocols''', and they join all the computers on the Web together, allowing them to talk to each other.</li></p>
+<li><p>Networking Protocols: Agreed upon methods by which computers communicate with each other on a network, allowing the many different types of computers on the Web to talk to each other.
+The term HTTP, for instance, means Hyper Text Transfer Protocol and tells your browser how to interface with the network to access information stored on the Web..</p></li>
-<li><p>transporting data around the Web: this is generally referred to as a '''transmission protocol''', a system that handles transporting data around the Web.</p></li>
+<li><p>Transmission Protocols: The various agreed upon methods for transporting data around the Web, the most common being FTP, File Transfer Protocol.</p></li>
-<li><p>A DNS (Domain Name Server): this is basically like an address book for the Web.
-The real locations that web sites live at, on web servers, are represented by complicated strings of numbers called '''IP addresses'''.
+<li><p> DNS (Domain Name Server): This is essentially an address book for the Web that links common names to the numerical addresses at which all Web sites are stored.
+All Web sites are actually located at numerical addresses of the form ###.###.###.### called '''IP addresses'''.
 Domain Name Servers associate these addresses with domain names, so they are easier to handle for humans.
 So for example, the IP address of google.co.uk is 173.194.66.94 — try typing it in and you'll see we're right — but google.co.uk is far easier to remember!</p></li>
-<li><p>Web technologies: these are the different types of code that web developers use to create web sites.
+<li><p>Web Technologies: these are the different types of code that web developers use to create web sites.
 When a web site is requested from a server by a web browser, the data that is sent back to the web browser will consist of a series of files containing various information such as the text you want to show on the web page, the styles that text should have, etc. This is then read by the web browser, which assembles the files into a complete web page. </p></li>
 </ul>

 [INSERT IMAGE OF TOWN AND CITY CONNECTED BY ROAD, WITH DELIVERY VAN GOING ALONG ROAD TOWARDS TOWN.
 I'D LIKE IT TO EXPRESS SOMETHING LIKE THE FOLLOWING: Imagine the Web as being like a series of towns and cities connected by roads.
 One town (the client computer) wants to get a supply of chocolate (web site) from the awesome chocolatier in the city.
 So the town's mayor (web browser) writes a letter (web request) to send to the chocolatier in the city.
 The town's mayor has the address of the chocolatier (domain name), but is not sure how to actually get there, so she gives it to the postman, and he takes it there (this is basically what the Domain Name Server does when it is given a domain name).
 The city is happy to give the town some of its chocolate supply from the chocolatier, so it sends a delivery van full over right away (the code files, written using web standards), travelling by the main road (the transmission protocol).
 Once it gets to the town, the mayor distributes the chocolate to all her townsfolk (displays the web page), and everyone is happy (users are easy to please).]